webplatformco/project-idrefs/research.md

 These are responses to pain points questions around different web platform areas.
 For example, the the question around accessibility pain points was: _"What are your biggest pain points around web accessibility?"_

+Responses around cross-root ARIA have been omitted, as this is a well-known pain point.

 ### 2023

 #### Accessibility